michaelacook/minesweeper/README.md

 # Minesweeper
-Classic Minesweeper built with vanilla JavaScript.
-Still very much a work in progress, only partially playable and missing key UI features.
+Classic Minesweeper.
+Still a work in progress, but playable.
+Enjoy!

+## Made with:
+* JavaScript
+* HTML
+* CSS
+* Patience - this was a tricky project

+## Acknowledgements
+* [nickarocho](https://github.com/nickarocho) - his awesome Minesweeper clone gave me a great starting point for creating the style for the game tiles!

 ## License
 The source code for this project is licensed under the MIT license - see [LICENSE.md](LICENSE.md)